 Most of the time, eyelash mites don’t cause any problem at all.
 But when there are too many of them, or when the body gets irritated by their presence, they can lead to red, crusty, itchy eyelids, bumps on the eyelid, and other eye problems.

 Most mite infestations can usually be treated with topical ointments in combination with good eye hygiene and warm compresses.

 Demodex mites are very common.
 It is thought that everyone will eventually have them.
 Though babies are not born with mites, they acquire them easily through direct contact with their mother and other family members.

 Demodex mites are most prevalent on the face (including the forehead, behind the ears, eyelashes and cheeks).

 Demodex mites start to become more common during the teen years when the oil-producing glands in the eyelids and face increase production.
-One study found that by the time we are in our 60s, over 80% almost twice as likely to experience demodicosis (a mite infestation), perhaps because women regularly of us will harbor demodex mites, and by age 70, every individual has at least 1000-2000 mites.
+One study found that by the time we are in our 60s, over 80% of us will harbor Demodex mites.
+By age 70, every individual has at least 1000-2000 mites.
 Men are almost twice as likely to experience demodicosis, perhaps because women regularly cleanse their eyelids with eye makeup remover.

 What causes eyelash mites?

 Demodex mites, or eyelash mites, are part of the microbiome that lives in and on our bodies.
 We harbor many organisms.
 For example, we have 1.5 trillion bacteria living on our skin, and 100 trillion bacteria, as well as viruses and parasites, living in our gut.
 Demodex mites are just one more species sharing life with us.

 Demodex mites can sometimes overpopulate, leading to an infestation and causing symptoms.
 This can happen when the immune system is weakened — by another infection or perhaps medication.